Lake Matheson is one of our favourite mirror lakes in New Zealand and an absolute must when you’re road tripping the West Coast.

 Once we had taken in the views at reflection island we continued on the track, not expecting to see much else until we reached the Jetty Lookout.

-We were able to appreciate the track a little better now the sun had come up.
 It was a nice mix of well-groomed track and rustic forests.
 The birds were awake now too and every now and then we would be swooped by a curious fantail.

 That was when we came across the ‘views of views lookout’, a newly built high platform that gives you similar views to reflection island but from up in the trees.

-It was spectacular and I wish we had gone here first.
 If you’re planning to visit Lake Matheson at sunrise, this is the place you need to be.

 There wasn’t another soul at this lookout and it was magnificent.

-Jetty lookout
+Jetty Lookout

 20 minutes from the car park

 By this point, the track was a lot busier than it was only an hour ago.
-We had shared the sunrise with very few people but now the track almost felt crowded.

-When we reached the Jetty Lookout it seemed we had met up with the first tour bus of the day.
 A group gathered around the fencing battling to get their photos.
 A little bit of patience later and we had the whole jetty lookout to ourselves.

 This lookout is the easiest to access.
 It’s only 20 minutes from the car park and the track between the two is flat, even suitable for wheelchairs.
 Because of this, many visitors only walk this far to snap some photos before turning back.

-In doing that they miss out on a lot of Lake Matheson’s beauty so if you have the time and are able to, I highly recommend you walk the whole loop.
-The full circuit will take you roughly an hour and a half without too many long stops, but there are plenty of places to see along the way!!
+In doing that they miss out on a lot of Lake Matheson’s beauty so if you have the time and are able to, I highly recommend you walk the full look of the Lake Matheson Mirror Lake walk.

-Lake Matheson quick tips
+Lake Matheson Quick Tips

 - The circuit walk will take you roughly an hour.
 If you walk to the reflection island first, you’ll pass the crowds going the other way.

 - No need for tough walking boots on this track!
-It’s very well maintained and even the steeper sections are manageable in everyday shoes (or even flipflops!)
+It’s very well maintained and even the steeper sections are manageable in everyday shoes (or even flip flops!)

 - Pack some lunch and have a picnic at one of the viewpoints.
-There is a cafe in the car park, but like with all tourist attractions, it’s pretty over-priced.
+There is a cafe in the car park, but like with all tourist attractions, it’s pretty overpriced.

 - Arrive early for sunrise.
 While it’s quieter at this time, there will likely still be others there.
 Get to your spot early to guarantee a good view for photos as the sky comes alive.